What Is the Difference between Aneroid and Digital Sphygmomanometer?

 There are 2 types of digital sphygmomanometers: automatic and manual inflation.
 The automatic device automatically inflates the cuff when you push a button.
 The manual type has a cuff that wraps around the upper arm, and you squeeze a bulb to inflate it by hand.

-What Is the Difference between Aneroid and Digital Sphygmomanometer?
+What Is the Difference between an Aneroid and a Digital Sphygmomanometer?

 • Accuracy